Key Takeaway

 What to Consider

-If you are stopping Ozempic, coordinate with your prescribing physician rather than discontinuing on your own.
+If you're stopping Ozempic, coordinate with your prescribing physician rather than discontinuing on your own.
 For diabetes patients, unmanaged blood sugar after stopping can lead to hyperglycemia.
 For weight management patients, the five-week clearance window is an important period to establish or reinforce dietary and exercise habits that will help sustain your results.

 Is Ozempic the same drug as Wegovy?